May-Liu1/PUSRDoc/README.md

 #### 3.2.1.
 Function
 A JavaScript function to run against the messages being received by the node.
 The messages are passed in as a JavaScript object called `msg`.
 By convention it will have a `msg.payload` property containing the body of the message.
 The function is expected to return a message object (or multiple message objects), but can choose to return nothing in order to halt a flow.
 The **On Start** tab contains code that will be run whenever the node is started.
 The **On Stop** tab contains code that will be run when the node is stopped.
 If the On Start code returns a Promise object, the node will not start handling messages until the promise is resolved.
 **Details:**
 See the online documentation for more information on writing functions.
+**Sending messages**
+The function can either return the messages it wants to pass on to the next nodes in the flow, or can call `node.send(messages)`.
+It can return/send:
+- a single message object - passed to nodes connected to the first output
+- an array of message objects - passed to nodes connected to the corresponding outputs
+Note: The setup code is executed during the initialization of nodes.
+Therefore, if `node.send` is called in the setup tab, subsequent nodes may not be able to receive the message.
+If any element of the array is itself an array of messages, multiple messages are sent to the corresponding output.
+If null is returned, either by itself or as an element of the array, no message is passed on.
+**Logging and Error Handling**
+To log any information, or report an error, the following functions are available:
+- `node.log("Log message")`
+- `node.warn("Warning")`
+- `node.error("Error")`

+The Catch node can also be used to handle errors.
+To invoke a Catch node, pass msg as a second argument to `node.error`: